 The degrees of freedom of a structure are the independent joint displacements (translations and rotations) that are necessary to specify the deformed shape of the structure when subjected to an arbitrary loading.
-Consider again the plane frame of Fig. 17.1(a).
-The deformed shape of the frame, for an arbitrary loading, is depicted in Fig. 17.1(d) using an exaggerated scale.
+Consider again the plane frame of Fig. 18.1(a).
+The deformed shape of the frame, for an arbitrary loading, is depicted in Fig. 18.1(d) using an exaggerated scale.
 Unlike in the case of the classical methods of analysis considered previously, it is usually not necessary to neglect member axial deformations when analyzing frames by the matrix stiffness method.
-From Fig. 17.1(d), we can see that joint 1, which is located at the hinged support, can rotate, but it cannot translate.
+From Fig. 18.1(d), we can see that joint 1, which is located at the hinged support, can rotate, but it cannot translate.
 Thus joint 1 has only one degree of freedom, which is designated as $d_1$ in the figure.
 Since joint 2 of the frame is not attached to a support, three displacements-the translations $d_2$ and $d_3$ in the X and Y directions, respectively, and the rotation $d_4$ about the Z axis-are needed to completely specify its deformed position 2'.
 Thus joint 2 has three degrees of freedom.
 Similarly, joints 3 and 4, which are also free joints, have three degrees of freedom each.
 Finally, joint 5, which is attached to the fixed support, can neither translate nor rotate; therefore, it does not have any degrees of freedom.
 Thus, the entire frame has a total of ten degrees of freedom.
-As shown in Fig. 17.1(d), the joint displacements are defined relative to the global coordinate system, with joint translations considered as positive when in the positive directions of the X and Y axes and joint rotations considered as positive when counterclockwise.
-Note that all the joint displacements are shown in the positive sense in Fig. 17.1(d).
+As shown in Fig. 18.1(d), the joint displacements are defined relative to the global coordinate system, with joint translations considered as positive when in the positive directions of the X and Y axes and joint rotations considered as positive when counterclockwise.
+Note that all the joint displacements are shown in the positive sense in Fig. 18.1(d).
 The joint displacements of the frame can be collectively written in matrix form as in which d is termed the joint displacement vector of the structure.

-$$\mathbf{d} = \begin{bmatrix} d_1 \\ d_2 \\ \vdots \\ d_9 \\ d{10} \end{bmatrix}$$ its degrees of freedom.
-Instead, the degrees of freedom can be directly specified on the line diagram of the structure by drawing arrows at the joints, as shown in Fig. 17.1(b).
+$$\mathbf{d} = \begin{bmatrix} d_1 \\ d_2 \\ \vdots \\ d_9 \\ d{10} \end{bmatrix}$$

+When applying the stiffness method, it is not necessary to draw the deformed shape of the structure, as shown in Fig. 18.1(d), to identify its degrees of freedom.
+Instead, the degrees of freedom can be directly specified on the line diagram of the structure by drawing arrows at the joints, as shown in Fig. 18.1(b).
 As indicated in this figure, the degrees of freedom are numbered by starting at the lowest joint number and proceeding sequentially to the highest joint number.
 In the case of more than one degree of freedom at a joint, the translation in the X direction is numbered first, followed by the translation in the Y direction, and then the rotation.